Star/Boom Boom: Remix album

-Biddu produced a remix album of Boom Boom, released in 1995.
+Biddu produced a remix album named as 'Boom Boom - The Biddu Experience, released in 1995 under the label of Magnasound.
 It topped the Indian charts, selling 150,000 units in less than a month.
 The title song "Boom Boom" was accompanied by a new music video.

+Cover versions

+W.i.S.H. released a reimagined version of "Boom Boom" produced by Mikey McCleary and Parth Parekh.
+The new added rap verses also written by the members of W.i.S.H.